Powerlearnproject/se-day1-assignment-Pabwana/README.md

 #Part 1: Introduction to Software Engineering

 Explain what software engineering is and discuss its importance in the technology industry.
+Software engineering entails writing codes to build app, games and even websites.
+It is very important in our daily life in assisting in solving real-world problems using technology.

 Identify and describe at least three key milestones in the evolution of software engineering.